lenincompres/ima-few-2025/README.md

 - **Software:** Free tools
   - Browser: Chrome or Firefox
   - Developer Tools: Firebug (Firefox) or Chrome Developer Tools
-  - HTML Text Editor: VS Code, Atom, etc.
+  - HTML Text Editor: VS Code.
   - Web Hosting: Github Pages (recommended), or personal server
+- **Using AI Tools**
+  - For foundational HTML, CSS, and JavaScript, I encourage you to try the basics on your own first.
+Struggle a little, experiment, and debug manually — this is how real understanding develops.
+AI tools (e.g., ChatGPT, GitHub Copilot) are welcome after you’ve attempted the work yourself, for debugging, researching, or polishing your code.
+If you use AI, document what it suggested, how you applied it, and confirm that you understand the solution.
+Think of AI as a creative collaborator — you guide it, critique it, and own the final outcome.

 ## Grading Breakdown
 - **Regular Assignments and Documentation (30%)**
   - Weekly assignments including Learning Logs (on Github).
 These are not about perfection.
 They’re a place to track your journey — including moments of clarity, confusion, frustration, or surprise.
 Think of them as your personal field notes.
 - **Participation (20%)**
   - Participation can look many ways: showing up on time, listening actively, asking questions, posting resources in our Google Space, sharing work-in-progress, or presenting in class.
 You get to define how you want to engage.
-  - Meet the instructor for [office ours](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ3QG2_4dV8WaqqEWGbWKz9MEhIOISzeb-frVA7O1RNNY7Xgdz3Rs851-sV43AskNzUBsRnd_7Pp).
+  - Meet the instructor for [office hours](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ3QG2_4dV8WaqqEWGbWKz9MEhIOISzeb-frVA7O1RNNY7Xgdz3Rs851-sV43AskNzUBsRnd_7Pp).
 There’s no wrong way to do this — you can drop by to debug, brainstorm, or just chat about where you’re at.
 - **Mid-Term Project (20%)**
   - Demonstrates knowledge of website design and responsive HTML/CSS.
 - **Final Project (30%)**